 - Participate in one or two face-to-face meetings per year, with interim virtual meetings throughout the year.

-- Volunteer participation is contingent upon: regular attendance of meetings, active participation in volunteer group activities, commitment to deliverables, and compliance with the PMI Confidentiality agreement and Conflict of Interest policy
+- Volunteer participation is contingent upon: regular attendance of meetings, active participation in volunteer group activities and commitment to deliverables in addition to compliance to the PMI Confidentiality agreement and PMI Conflict of Interest policy